-James openly averts this trope in one episode where he participated in an "orienteering race" in the episode Off the Unbeaten Path.
+James defies in one episode where he participated in an "orienteering race" in the episode Off the Unbeaten Path.
 Basically, he competed fairly with his Mime Jr. despite Jessie urging him to cheat like she was doing.
 In the end, James wins the contest and Jessie gets "blasted off."

 The entire Team averted this in an episode where one of their evil plots begins with hawking cheap merchandise at a Pokémon tournament.
 They make so much money doing this, they decide to call off the rest of the plan and go home winners.
 Of course, by the time they opened up an even bigger shop, the tournament was over and they were out of money.
 Back to a life of crime.

 There was also the Balloon Race episode where Team Rocket was actually winning the race fair and square before Jesse and James screwed them up by cheating over Meowth's vigorous objections.

 Danzo from Naruto tries to hypnotize Mifune so the Kages will elect him leader of their alliance.
 It doesn't work.
 Mifune then informs him that he was going to nominate him, but no longer intends to do so, and Danzo attempts to justify his action by claiming that he had to be certain.